ThibaultJanBeyer/cheatsheets/docker-cheatsheet.md

 docker swarm join-token manager
 ```
 Gives the exact command to add managers to the swarm.
 Managers are also acting as workers.
+Add `--advertise-addr <server-ip>:2377 --listen-addr <server-ip>:2377` at the end of the command.
+Make sure, that `server-ip` is the IP of the server you’re currently on.

 ### Add workers